The Biggest Loser season 2

 The contestants were divided into two teams: men in red and women in blue, with each team assigned to their own personal trainer of the opposite sex.
 Each week, the team which had the lowest percentage of total weight-loss was required to vote out one member of their own team.
 In Season 1, most pounds lost determined who won.
 Not percentage of total weight- loss.

+Nick did not attend the finale.

 The show concluded November 29, 2005, when Matt was declared "The Biggest Loser", winning $250,000.
 Seth was awarded $50,000 for his second-place finish, and Suzy was awarded $25,000 for third.
 Of the non-finalists, Pete had lost the highest percentage of weight and received the $100,000 prize.